4GeeksAcademy/master-python-programming-exercises/exercises/029-divisable-binary/README.md

 + 1010

- Assume the data is input by console.
+## 💡 Hints:

-Hints:
++ Assume the data is input by console.

-In case of input data being supplied to the question, it should be assumed to be a console input.
++ In case of input data being supplied to the question, it should be assumed to be a console input.